alvinshrestha/secure-cloud-environment-attack-detection/6.Attack Simulation/IncidentResponse.md

 Provides built-in brute force detection, JIT (Just-in-Time) VM access, and security recommendations.

 **3. Just-in-Time VM Access**
-Only open SSH port when explicitly requested, for a limited time window, from a specific IP.
-Eliminates persistent SSH exposure entirely.
+Only open the SSH port when explicitly requested, for a limited time window, from a specific IP.
+Eliminates persistent SSH exposure.

 **4. Rate Limiting via fail2ban**
 Install `fail2ban` on the Linux VM to automatically block IPs after a configurable number of failed attempts at the OS level.